cs357/textbook/notes/random-monte-carlo.md

 * * *

-## Learning objectives
+## Learning Objectives

-*   Understand the properties of random number generators and what properties are desirable in a random number generator
+*   Understand the properties of random number generators and what properties are desirable in a random number generator.
-*   Give examples of problems where you would use Monte Carlo
+*   Give examples of problems where you would use Monte Carlo.
-*   Characterize the error of Monte Carlo
+*   Characterize the error of Monte Carlo.

 ## Random Number Generators

 **_Random Number Generators (RNG)_** are algorithms or methods that can be used to generate a sequence of numbers that cannot be reasonably predicted.
-There are usually two principal methods for generating random numbers: **_truly-random method_** and **_pseudorandom method_**.
+There are usually two principal methods for generating random numbers: **_truly-random methods_** and **_pseudorandom methods_**.
 Truly-random methods generate numbers according to some random physical phenomenon.
 For instance, rolling a fair die will generate truly random numbers between 1 and 6\.
 Other example sources include atmospheric noise and thermal noise.
 Pseudorandom methods generate numbers using computational algorithms that produce sequences of apparently random results, which are in fact predictable and reproducible.

-When using a pseudorandom method, because only finite number of numbers can be represented in computer, any generated sequence must eventually repeat.
+When using a pseudorandom method, since only a finite quantity of numbers can be represented in computer, any generated sequence must eventually repeat.
 The **_period_** of a pseudorandom number generator is defined as the maximum length of the repetition-free prefix of the sequence.

 ### Properties of Random Number Generators

 A random number generator has the following properties:

-*   Random pattern: passes statistical tests of randomness
+*   Random pattern: passes statistical tests of randomness.
-*   Long period: goes as long as possible before repeating
+*   Long period: goes as long as possible before repeating.
-*   Efficiency: executes rapidly and requires little storage
+*   Efficiency: executes rapidly and requires little storage.
-*   Repeatability: produces same sequence if started with same initial conditions
+*   Repeatability: produces same sequence if started with same initial conditions.
-*   Portability: runs on different kinds of computers and is capable of producing same sequence on each
+*   Portability: runs on different kinds of computers and is capable of producing same sequence on each.

 ### Linear Congruential Generator